-On August 5, 2024, we issued: (i) warrants to purchase an aggregate of 1,302,082 shares of Common Stock, which are exercisable, at an exercise price of \$1.50 per share, commencing on the effective date of stockholder approval of the issuance of the shares of Common Stock issuable upon exercise of such warrants, which approval was obtained on October 2, 2024, and will expire on the fifth anniversary of such date, pursuant to a warrant inducement letter agreement that we entered into with certain holders of existing warrants, in exchange for such holders' exercise for cash of their warrants to purchase up to an aggregate of 1,041,667 shares of Common Stock that we issued on March 8, 2024, at the lower exercise price of \$1.25 per share (reduced from the initial exercise price of \$1.64 per share); and (ii) warrants to purchase up to 39,062 shares of Common Stock to designees of the financial advisor for such warrant inducement, which were immediately exercisable, an exercise price of \$1.50 per share, for a term of five years from the date of issuance.
+On August 5, 2024, we issued: (i) warrants to purchase an aggregate of 1,302,082 shares of Common Stock, exercisable at \$1.50 per share, commencing on the effective date of stockholder approval of the issuance of the shares of Common Stock issuable upon exercise of such warrants, which approval was obtained on October 2, 2024, and will expire on the fifth anniversary of such date, pursuant to a warrant inducement letter agreement; and (ii) warrants to purchase up to 39,062 shares of Common Stock to designees of the financial advisor for such warrant inducement, which were immediately exercisable, an exercise price of \$1.50 per share, for a term of five years from the date of issuance.
 Subsequently, on February 25, 2025, we agreed to reduce the exercise price of certain of such warrants issued to investors in the private placement offering to \$0.58.